Living in Style: Plot

+Three families struggle to overcome their problems and live in style.

-In the first family, Mo Sung-ae struggles to overcome the difficult hand life has dealt her and care for her four children — two of them are angels, but two are selfish little devils.
+In the first family, Mo Sung-ae struggles to overcome the difficult hand life has dealt her, and care for her four children — two of them are angels, but two are selfish little devils.

 The Choi family is an affluent family dealing with the recent loss of their patriarch, and a mother trying to retain control of her late husband's assets from her stepson.
-Choi Shin-hyung, her biological son and chosen successor, is forced to choose between fulfilling her mother's wishes and losing it all for his longtime girlfriend.
+Choi Shin-hyung, her biological son and chosen successor, is forced to choose between fulfilling his mother's wishes, and losing it all for his longtime girlfriend.

 The Jo family is a middle-class family led by patriarch Jo Yong-pal, a building security guard, who loves Mo Sung-ae.
-His jobless, lazy son, Jo Jin-sang, and his daughter-in-law Lee Hae-shim add an endearing, but comical flavor to the group.
+His jobless, lazy son, Jo Jin-sang, and his daughter-in-law, Lee Hae-shim, add an endearing, but comical flavor to the group.

-These three families struggle to overcome their problems and live in style.